 Challenge the status quo and your own creativity to find innovative solutions to real problems and opportunities.

-Research, develop and refine your proposal with the mentorship of dedicated faculty and successful entrepreneurs.
+Research, develop, and refine your proposal with the mentorship of dedicated faculty and successful entrepreneurs.

-Understand the essentials of effective teamwork by making it happen.
+Understand the essentials of effective teamwork.

-Sierra Nevada College Business Plan Competitions
+Sierra Nevada University’s Business Plan Competitions

-All SNC Tahoe students are eligible to compete in a sequence of business plan competitions which mirror the idea-to-fruition process of launching a new product or enterprise.
+All SNU Tahoe students are eligible to compete in a sequence of business plan competitions which mirror the idea-to-fruition process of launching a new product or enterprise.
 At each event participants present in front of a live audience, receive detailed feedback from judges drawn from the business faculty and Lake Tahoe’s large community of successful entrepreneurs and business innovators, and have the opportunity to begin working with faculty and community mentors to develop their project to the next level.

-October: The Pitch Competition
+March: The Pitch Competition

 Ten contestants are selected to present their business plans from a pool of 3 minute pitch videos submitted by students.
 First, second, and third place winners are awarded cash prizes.
 Students who will continue in the process assemble a team, which works intensively with its mentors through the fall and winter on strategy, product development, marketing, financials, and oral presentation.

-February: The President’s Cup Business Plan Competition
+April: The President’s Cup Business Plan Competition

-April & May: D.W.
+The D.W.
 Reynolds Governor’s Cup & Tri-State Business Plan Competitions

-The three winning and graduate undergraduate teams and three graduate teams are awarded $100,000 in combined cash prizes.
-The Lieutenant Governor’s Cup Competition awards a $10,000 cash prize for the business plan that best employs clean, renewable, or efficient energy technologies and services.
+The Nevada Governor’s Cup was open to undergraduate and graduate student teams from all Nevada colleges.
+Approximately fifteen to twenty teams competed each year, with $100,000 in combined cash prizes awarded to the top three undergraduate and graduate teams.
+The Lieutenant Governor’s Cup Competition awarded $10,000 for the business plan that best employed clean, renewable, or efficient energy technologies and services.